CalmDownVal/signal/readme.md

 ### Async Signals

-Asynchronous signal interface is almost identical to their synchronous counterpart.
+Asynchronous signal interface is almost identical to its synchronous counterpart.
 The key difference is that an async signal will check the return type of every handler and handle all promises it receives.